Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 4. Pop current texts, image, or data.
 5. Provide buttons or menu items to execute relative functions easily.
 6. Provide examples and useful information.

+## Embedded Database System

+1. Embedded derby which is free and open sources.
+2. Derby can run in embedded mode or in network mode(Only visible to local processes).
+3. User can access and modify MyBox internal data.
+4. User can define and use database tables, and execute SQL statements.

+## Data Compatible

+1. Exported data are in common text formats, like txt/csv/xml/json/html.
+2. Imported data are in common text format, like txt/csv.
+3. At least one exported format can be imported.
+4. Imported data are self-contain, that original data can be rebuilt without extra data.